nushell/nushell.github.io/book/coloring_and_theming.md

 ## `Prompt` configuration and coloring

-The Nushell prompt is configurable through these environment variables:
+The Nushell prompt is configurable through these environment variables and config items:

 - `PROMPT_COMMAND`: Code to execute for setting up the prompt (block)
 - `PROMPT_COMMAND_RIGHT`: Code to execute for setting up the _RIGHT_ prompt (block) (see oh-my.nu in nu_scripts)